 As an example of how this might be applied in a laboratory setting as part of the educational process, graduate students could participate with faculty and staff in periodic laboratory inspection or walk-through surveys.
 By encouraging graduate students to participate in departmental safety committees or allowing them to participate in investigations of laboratory incidents would be a positive contribution to their educational experience.

-Links to various key UI partners with roles related to health and safety and links to key resources (your department may have its own safety representative):
+UI partners with roles related to health and safety and links to key resources (your department may have its own safety representative):

 UI Safety Resources:

 Department-Specific Safety Resources